shams-ali/EKA-Challenge/README.md

 OPTIONAL: Oops.
 I'm a silly user.
 I finished Form2 but realized that I just gave you the wrong information!
 Devise a way for users to move back to forms that they have previously completed in order to modify their information.
   * eg. I finished Form1 and am now on Form2.
 I should be able to go back to Form1 and change my information there.
 I should _not_ be able to move forward to Form3 without first completing Form2.
   - Almost complete
-  - Can go back to page 2 to edit but not to page one due to asyncValidation.
+  - Can go back to form 2 to edit but not to page one due to asyncValidation.
   - TODO: Will need to refactor a bit to edit page 1

 OPTIONAL: Is your code working the way it should be?
 Write some tests using Nighwatch.js that covers the full onboarding process.